|Birth: ||Jul. 23, 1905|

 In 1934 Ralph and Alice purchased a farm in South Vianna, Ohio once owned by George and Fanny Turvey as well as the small farm of Grant McClintock, whom they took care of in his old age and saw that he was buried after he passed on.
 Soon moved the family to the farm where they would no longer go hungry.
 Ralph remodeled their home by adding windows to allow in more light.
 He maintained the farm and continued working at his place of employment.
 It was here their family grew and flourished.

 In 1947-48 Ralph and Alice sold their farm and purchased property along Milakokia Lake in Gould City, Michigan.
 There the family began building the Berger Resort.
 Ralph was an excellent carpenter and also hired carpenter Wilfred LeLonde.
-They built 4 small cabins, 1 large cabin, 2 sets of double cabins, and their home and garage.
+They built the first 5 cabins, which were 2 bedroom units, all the same size, in 1948 along with the garage.
+The Double Overnight was built in 1950 and converted to a 3 bedroom cabin in 1967/68.
+Their house was built 1950-1951.
+Double Deluxe built in 1958 and this is now gone.
+There was a fish house where the fish that were caught could be cleaned.
+It is now gone and a private home is now there in it's place.
 The resort was built in the area of the lake called Beaver Bay.
 Later a family of beavers built their home in that area of the lake and they captured the hearts of everyone, which lent to the resort's new name, the "Beaver Bay Resort."
 Grandpa Ralph was always busy maintaining the buildings, the grounds, and boats.
 Grandpa kept a steel drum filled with dirt and earth worms.
 He'd tip it over and we'd scamper to scoop up the worms for the day's fishing.
 When we'd gotten enough out for him he'd always smile his beautiful bright smile and tell us what a good job we did for him.
 He always made sure there were fishing rods for those who came to the resort without them.
 When we went fishing we would always use his cane fishing rods without the reels.
 I always loved watching the red and white bobbers popping and bouncing along on the waves as they slapped against the boat or dock while we fished.

 There was a chipmunk he called Mama.
 He would fill his pocket with peanuts and soon she'd scamper up and into his shirt pocket.
 She'd eat to her fill popping up to peak over the edge of his pocket from time to time.
 When Mama had her fill she'd fill her pouches and dash off to feed her babies.